Blog

 PROVIDE A FIRST-DAY PACKET

-No matter how excited someone is about a new position, or how sure they are about the decision they have made to accept it, the first day can be nerve-racking.
-Eighty percent of professionals admit to being nervous when starting a new job.
-(I’m sorry, but who are the other 20 percent?
+No matter how excited someone is about a new position or how sure they are about the decision they have made to accept it, the first day can be nerve-racking.
+A poll conducted by Monster found that 87% of new hires admit to having “new job jitters.”
+(I’m sorry, but who are the other 13%?
 Narcissists?
 Psychopaths?
-Who doesn’t get nervous about starting a new job?!)
+Who doesn’t get nervous about starting a new job?)

 CONNECT NEW HIRES WITH MENTORS OR ONBOARDING BUDDIES